dc0d/dc0d.github.io/content/posts/agile-little-rambling.md

 That is a super simplified picture.
 There are other aspects to it that are even more "interesting".

-Imagine that the code is written in a way that makes any sort of changes - from fixing a but to adding a new feature - very hard.
+Imagine that the code is written in a way that makes any sort of changes - from fixing a bug to adding a new feature - very hard.

 Your rival can grow in your target market 86'400'000 times per day, faster than you - if hers/his code has a better design.